-After the Romans left, the Moors built a massive fortress on one of the highest summits in the 800s.
-The views from the top of the Moorish Castle are extraordinary.
+After the Romans left, the Moors built a massive fortress on one of the highest summits.
+The views from the pinnacle of the Moorish Castle are spectacular.
 The day I visited was so windy, I thought I would be blown over the side of the ramparts.

 Soon, Portugal’s royalty preferred Sintra for “summering.”
 In the town’s main square is the National Palace, built by the Moors and rebuilt in the 1400s and 1500s by Portugal’s monarchy (using Vasco da Gama’s haul).
 The upstairs’ rooms are grand and airy with fancifully painted ceilings.

 One is divided into octagonal panels decorated with swans.
 Another features magpies.
 The story goes that King John I was caught kissing one of the queen’s ladies-in-waiting.
 Frustrated by the ensuing gossip, he had the ceiling painted with blackbirds, each representing one of the women in the court.
 The palace’s signature conical chimneys hover over a huge lower-level kitchen.

 On another peak is Pena Palace, a crazy mash-up of architectural styles built in the 1840s by Prince Ferdinand for Queen Maria II.
 The palace is a hodge-podge of turrets, ramparts, domes, a drawbridge, and a clock tower, all painted in primary yellow and red.
 The inside is decorated lavishly.
 The ballroom features life-sized statues of turbanned Arabs holding torches.
 From the high terrace, the view of the far-flung kingdom is breathtaking.